larsks/blog.oddbit.com-posts/2014-08-11-four-ways-to-connect-a-docker.md

   - openvswitch
 ---

+**Update (2018-03-22)** Since I wrote this document back in 2014, Docker has developed the [macvlan network driver](https://docs.docker.com/network/macvlan/).
+That gives you a *supported* mechanism for direct connectivity to a local layer 2 network.
+I've [written an article about working with the macvlan driver](/2018/03/12/using-docker-macvlan-networks/).

+---

 This article discusses four ways to make a Docker container appear on a local network.
 These are not suggested as practical solutions, but are meant to illustrate some of the underlying network technology